 Source: Handout to promote the recognition of child abuse and the adequate handling of suspected cases (only in German)

 Compile your observations and keep records.
-Systematic documentation of the child’s or adolescent’s behaviour, expressions and actions are an important source of information for assessing the suspicion and planning further action.
-Possible causes for the child’s or adolescent’s behaviour and further action steps for the specific child or adolescent could be discussed with a team at work and/or by speaking with a colleague.
+Systematic documentation of a child’s or adolescent’s behaviour, expressions and actions are an important source of information for assessing the suspicion and planning further action.
+Possible causes for the child´s or adolescent’s behaviour and further action steps for the specific child or adolescent could be discussed with a team at work and/or by speaking with a colleague.
 The observations and documentation could also serve as a basis when communicating with the parents and with other institutions/organisations, e.g., the youth welfare office.

 Talking to the child or young person